 Who says you have to do it all?
 Let others help and jobs will get done faster (most of the time) and be more fun for everyone.
 At home, even 3-year-old children can stick on stamps, close envelopes or distribute candles around the house.
 Or you can divide up tasks assembly-line fashion: While one calls for ingredients, another finds them, someone else measures, and another mixes.
 Then all help with the cleaning!
 You spend time together and finish sooner.
 At work, you might have to hire more help or redistribute responsibilities to meet needs.

-Whether your style is to make lists, write in a notebook, leave sticky notes to yourself, or think through your options, you need to take time to organize (Even Santa has his list. . .!).
+Whether your style is to make lists, write in a notebook, leave sticky notes to yourself, make notes on your phone, or think through your options, you need to take time to organize (Even Santa has his list. . .!).
 It will save you much time and will mean less hassle.
 It will also let you see in a concrete way if you are trying to do too much.

 4. Be realistic